archway-network/archway-docs/docs/node/running-a-local-testnet.md

 ## Join the network

-Since we are running it on our local machine, the Ip address is `0.0.0.0` which refers to `localhost` we can use either `localhost` or `127.0.0.1`.
+Since we are running it on our local machine, the IP address is `0.0.0.0` which refers to `localhost` we can use either `localhost` or `127.0.0.1`.
 For me even `0.0.0.0` worked!

 Now let's run the following command to join the network: